 3. Do a good deed - Join GoodGym

 The perfect way to combine regular exercise as well as helping your local community can be found in the nationwide GoodGym community.
 This is arguably even more important during the Covid pandemic, as many older people are fearful to go out to the shops.
-Now established in nearly 50 different areas in the UK, it was originally founded nearly 10 years ago by Ivo Gormley, to tackle the problem of isolation amongst older people.
+Now established in 58 different areas in the UK, GoodGym was originally founded 12 years ago by Ivo Gormley, to tackle the problem of isolation amongst older people.
 If you’ve lost your running mojo and need some motivation to exercise, this community group will provide both, while also giving you an opportunity to make a difference to where you live.
 “GoodGym is a fun way to get fit and do good at the same time,” says Gormley.
 “It’s a way to really make your workout count.”
 It’s easy to sign-up and get involved with your local GoodGym group.
 Simply visit their website: goodgym.org and hear more in our podcast with Ivo.

 You don’t have to pay to become a member of GoodGym, but you can decide to make a donation.

 Changing your diet can not only improve your mood, it can also boost energy levels and clarify your thoughts.
 This may mean ensuring you eat the right foods at the right time.
 Reducing your intake of sugar may help even out feelings of irritability, as will eating at regular meal times.
 Aim to increase your intake of slow-release energy foods, such as whole grains and carbohydrates (pasta, rice and oats).
 Swap your sugary snacks for nuts and seeds, which will also boost your omega-3 fats to boost your brain power.